David Gravel: Pavement racing

 On January 10, 2020, Gravel announced a six-race slate in the NASCAR Gander RV & Outdoors Truck Series, driving for GMS Racing.
-The announced schedule included the series' only dirt race, a July date at Eldora Speedway.
+The announced schedule included the series' only dirt race, a July date at Eldora Speedway, but the plan ended up being foiled due to the COVID-19 pandemic canceling the Eldora race.
 As part of the deal, Gravel would also run the 2020 ARCA Menards Series season-opener at Daytona International Speedway with GMS affiliate team KBR Development.